 Legislative Branch: 102 members of the unicameral National Assembly elected for a term of four years, the last elections held November 16, 2008.

 Executive Power: A President elected by popular vote for a term of five years and a Prime Minister appointed by the President, taking into account the results of the legislative elections and the most voted party and after consultations with party leaders in the National Assembly.
-The last presidential elections were held on April/May 2014 marking the return to constitutional order after the 12 April 2012 coup.
+Elections were held on April/May 2014 marking the return to constitutional order after the 12 April 2012 coup.
+The last presidential elections took place in 29 december 2019

 Judiciary: Supreme Court of Justice.
 The office of President is mandated to 2 terms of 5 years each.